bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 is equal to the probability of jumping from :math:`y` to :math:`x`.
 So the fraction in Equation 1 then becomes simply :math:`\frac{f(y)}{f(x)}`.
-This implies that you're more than likely to stick around in state :math:`x` if it has a high density, and unlikely to move to state :math:`x'` if it has low density, which matches our intuition of what should happen.
+This implies that you're more than likely to stick around in state :math:`x` if it has a high density, and unlikely to move to state :math:`y` if it has low density, which matches our intuition of what should happen.

 This method is typically called "random walk" Metropolis-Hastings because